 This pie contains a brick of cream cheese, so technically it is not an authentic key lime pie.
-That said, I loved the cream cheese.
-It made the filling a little smoother and the sour flavor went well with the lime.
+That said, I love the cream cheese!
+It makes the filling a little smoother and the sour flavor goes well with the lime.

 - 12 graham cracker squares (6 rectangles)

 - 1/2 cup whole almonds, toasted or roasted unsalted